cran-task-views/Agriculture/Agriculture.md

 ### [Crop growth models & crop modelling]{#CropModel}

-- The `r pkg("apsimx", priority = "core")` package has functions to read, inspect, edit and run files for APSIM "Next Generation" (`.json`, `.apsimx`) and APSIM "Classic" (`.xml`, `.apsim`) files.
-  `r pkg("rapsimng")` works with next generation APSIM files.
+- The `r pkg("apsimx", priority = "core")` package has functions to read, inspect, edit and run files for APSIM "Next Generation" (`.json`, `.apsimx`) and APSIM "Classic" (`.xml`, `.apsim`) files. `r pkg("rapsimng")` works with next generation APSIM files.

 - `r pkg("DSSAT", priority = "core")` provides a comprehensive R interface to the Decision Support System for Agrotechnology Transfer Cropping Systems Model (DSSAT-CSM) documented by [Jones (2003)](<https://doi.org/10.1016/S1161-0301(02)00107-7>).
-  This package provides cross-platform functions to read and write input files, run DSSAT-CSM, and read output files.
-  `r pkg("Dasst")` also interfaces with DSSAT files.
+This package provides cross-platform functions to read and write input files, run DSSAT-CSM, and read output files. r pkg("Dasst")` also interfaces with DSSAT files.

+- `r pkg("growthPheno")` implements tools for estimating the growth of plants, including data from high throughput phenotyping.
+It uses a "Smoothing and Extraction of Traits" (SET) algorithm.

-- The modelling framework Simplace (Scientific Impact assessment and Modelling Platform for Advanced Crop and Ecosystem management) can be accessed using `r pkg("simplace")`.
-  Additionally, `r github("gk-crop/simplaceUtil")` provides additional utility functions that make the setup and handling of simulations more convenient.
+- The modelling framework Simplace (Scientific Impact assessment and Modelling Platform for Advanced Crop and Ecosystem management) can be accessed using `r pkg("simplace")`.Additionally, `r github("gk-crop/simplaceUtil")` provides additional utility functions that make the setup and handling of simulations more convenient.

 - `r pkg("fruclimadapt")` calculates several phenological variables important to grape vines and fruit trees in order to evaluate climate adaptation and to estimate the incidence of weather-related disorders in these species.

-- _Crop Water Usage_: `r pkg("cropDemand")` can be used to estimate crop water demand in Brazilian production regions using the [TerraClimate](https://www.climatologylab.org/terraclimate.html) data set.
-  `r pkg("Evapotranspiration")` can estimate potential and actual evapotranspiration using 21 different models.
+- _Crop Water Usage_: `r pkg("cropDemand")` can be used to estimate crop water demand in Brazilian production regions using the [TerraClimate](https://www.climatologylab.org/terraclimate.html) data set. `r pkg("Evapotranspiration")` can estimate potential and actual evapotranspiration using 21 different models.

 - `r pkg("metrica")` has many convenience functions for comparing model predictions with ground truth data.